top of page

 There is another common misconception, people believe if they return productive farm land back to forest by planting trees on it, they are helping the environment.
 This is false, and in many cases it is actually detrimental to do this.
 The reason for this is simple, if you plant on productive farm land, you are reducing the amount of food produced on the planet.
 People do not eat less, so this food will have to be produced somewhere else in the world.
 This will most likely involve cutting down primary forest elsewhere, which means loosing a diverse and rich ecosystem, and replacing it with a much less diverse eco system of the newly planted wood on the agricultural land.
 This problem can be made even worse by the common situation where the jungle is considerably less productive than the agricultural land of the temperate areas that were planted with tress, and so you end up cutting down twice the area of jungle to replace the lost food production.
 The problem is made worse by yet two more factors, firstly rain will wash away much of the nutrients in the exposed jungle soil, or wash the soil away itself, and the sun which now directly falls on the tropical soil can cause chemical reactions in it which harden it and render it infertile.
 This means the land will become infertile, and the farmer will then cut down the same area again, to maintain his crop, sometimes only a few years later, and then the same again in another few years.
 So planting tress on fertile temperate farm land, can set up a chain reaction of jungle deforestation.
 The only time it is beneficial to plant trees on productive land, is if world population is reducing, causing a decrease in the requirement for farm land, and then planting this land with trees.

-We trust this helps to explain the the two underlying problems, driving all the environmental issues we have, world population growth, and a lack of resources with which to clean up our human activity.
+We trust this helps to explain the the two underlying problems, driving all the environmental issues we have, world population growth, and finding the resources with which to clean up our human activity.

 Our Policy - How it resolves the issues and achieves our aims.

-We hope this discussion makes our strategy clear, solving all our environmental issues is a very practical problem, with straightforward practical solutions:
+We hope this discussion makes our strategy clearer, solving all our environmental issues is a very practical problem, with essentially straightforward practical solutions:

-• Stabilise and then slowly reduce world population.
+• Stabilise and then slowly reduce British/world population (see our Immigration Policy).

-Our environmental issues link in directly with all the other issues we have on this planet.
-For example poverty means lack of education, which means higher birth rates, which means more deforestation, and even more poverty, which means less resources to fix an even bigger environmental problem.
-It is a vicious circle which cannot be broken unless we stabilise world population.
-You can construct many of these vicious circles, for example poverty in undeveloped countries, means that people do not have pensions, and instead they have children to take care of them in their older years, so this means more population, which can increase poverty further, which means more people with no pensions, and yet more children, thus creating an even greater repeat of the problem.
+Globally our environmental issues link in directly with all the other issues we have on this planet.
+For example poverty means lack of education, which means higher birth rates, which leads to even more poverty, more co2 emissions, and more deforestation, which means less resources to fix an even bigger environmental problem.
+It is a negative circle which cannot be broken unless we stabilise world population.
+You can construct many of these negative circles, for example poverty in undeveloped countries, means that people do not have pensions, and instead they have children to take care of them in their older years, so this means more population, which can increase poverty further, which means more people with no pensions, and yet more children, thus creating an even greater repeat of the problem.

-As a result of this our environmental policy begins with all our other policies, the starting point of which is education.
-With education, people understand what the issues are, how to resolve them, and what role they must play in this, once this is achieved everything will become much easier, as everyone is working together toward a shared mutual goal.
-Highly educated stable societies tend to have stable or even falling populations, and this is our front line strategy in stabilising world population.
-We do not believe that force is necessary or beneficial in stabilising our population, it happens naturally when people are educated in the right ways and are comfortable in their lives.
-Education also helps people to understand how we need to manage our economy, make it highly efficient, and then use these extra resources to create the green infrastructure we require.
+As a result of this our environmental policy works with all our other policies, the starting point of which is education.
+With education, people understand what the issues are, how to resolve them, and what role they must play in this.
+This is crucial for ensuring that the government and the people of Britain are united in the approach to solving all our environmental issues (a unification that we aim to achieve in every area of policy, through education).
+Once this is achieved everything will become much easier, as everyone is working together toward a shared mutual goal.
+Education also helps people to understand how we need to manage our economy, make it highly efficient, draw money from it in a fair way, and then use these extra resources to create the green infrastructure we require.
 Some of the specific strategies of our policy are as follows:

 • Education to promote the full understanding of how we cause, and can resolve environmental issues, through population management.

-• Education to promote the full understanding of how we cause, and can resolve environmental issues, through our economy, and how we manage it.
+• Education to promote the full understanding of how we cause, and can resolve environmental issues, through the way we manage our industry and economy.

-• Convert existing power stations to hydrogen, with hydrogen production and storage on site in order to create the green energy storage we need.
+• Continued research into the opportunities for hydrogen power, such as home heating, and to convert existing power stations to hydrogen, with hydrogen production and storage on site in order to create the green energy storage we need.

-• Use the extra funds for expansion of electric cars, green transport, and its infrastructure.
+• Expansion of electric cars, green transport, and its infrastructure.

 • Investment to make homes more efficient such as heat pumps, and better insulation.